alishayb/isomorphic-bukitvista/README.md

     yarn install

 ## Starting Up
 Start the app by running `yarn start` on your terminal.
+It may take a while when running the app for the first time.

     yarn start